Scissr/scissr-docs/roadmap/v0-1/index.md

 	}

 ###<a name="field-aliases"></a>Field aliases
-Field aliases allows us to customize property names by specifying a string followed by a colon (:) before each abbreviation element.
+Field aliases allows us to customize property names by specifying a string followed by the colon operator (:) before each abbreviation element.

 Given: